When is Winter Love Island on ITV2? Cast, location and your questions answered

 The place is Winter Love Island filmed?

-The motion is going down in a “model new villa in South Africa“.
-The South African summer season runs from December-March, so it ought to be sunny sufficient for all of the Islanders to get their abs out.
+The motion is happening in a “model new villa in South Africa“.
+The South African summer season runs from December-March, so it must be sunny sufficient for all of the Islanders to get their abs out.

-Caroline Flack confirmed through the Love Island 2019 last that the present that the winter collection will likely be going down in Cape City.
+Caroline Flack confirmed throughout the Love Island 2019 remaining that the present that the winter sequence can be happening in Cape City.

-Take a look at our first have a look at the model new villa, which sees some main variations from its Majorcan counterpart…
+Try our first take a look at the model new villa, which sees some main variations from its Majorcan counterpart…

 Will Iain Stirling be narrating the present?

-Voiceover hero Iain Stirling has confirmed he can even be again to supply his witticisms for collection six.
+Voiceover hero Iain Stirling has confirmed he will even be again to offer his witticisms for sequence six.

 Talking on Good Morning Britain, he teased: “Do you know what, it’s gonna be an absolute blast.
 Winter Love Island is gonna come back sooner than you thought and it’s gonna be enjoyable.”